 [Our letter] also describes the methods used, and uses the phrase 'commited suicide', which goes against accepted media guidelines.

 As mentioned in the previous response, Bishop is incorrect.
 The media guidelines are for suicide reporting in the media, not in academic journals.
 If the methods used in suicide were not reported in scientific papers, hardly any suicide papers would be published as the majority mention the method of suicide.
 A very detailed response to this comment can be found in our response letter: https://doi.org/10.1111/ppc.12991.
 The term “committing suicide” is widely used in print media as well as in research publications.
-Again, if the journal’s policy was a preference to not use the word ‘commit’, the Editor should have told us and again we would have gladly changed it to ‘die by suicide’.
+Again, if the journal’s policy was a preference to not use the word ‘commit’, the peer reviewer(s) should have told us and again we would have gladly changed it to ‘die by suicide’.

 It is not clear what scientific value there is in such a report, which has potential to cause harm.

 The debate over whether a paper contributes scientific value or not, is ultimately subjective.
 However, we believe that our letter made a contribution to the literature.
 Our letter has become one of the most highly cited articles in the Asian Journal of Psychiatry.
 Our letter has already got over 730 citations on Google Scholar which suggests that our letter has scientific merit.
-Even the editor-in-chief of the journal, Prof Rajiv Tandon, also selected our letter in two of his editorials.
-Oner of them said:
+Even the editor-in-chief of the journal, Prof Rajiv Tandon, also selected our letter in two of his editorials, as mentioned:

 “Nine of the most highly cited articles on COVID-19 and mental health were published in our Journal (Ahmed et al., 2020; Banerjee, 2020; Goyal et al., 2020; Mamun and Griffiths, 2020; Rajkumar, 2020; Roy et al., 2020; Tandon, 2020a,b, Zandifar and Badrfam, 2020); each of these has been cited over 100 times in the scientific literature.”